gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 Once all the dependencies are installed in your system, you are ready to clone the repository, build the source code and install the software in your system:

     $ git clone https://github.com/gnss-sdr/gnss-sdr
+    $ cd gnss-sdr/build
     $ git checkout next
-    $ cd gnss-sdr/build
     $ cmake ..
     $ make
     $ sudo make install

-The step 'git checkout next' is optional, and sets the source tree pointing to the 'next' branch, which is the most recent development snapshot.
-If this step is ommitted, the default it the 'master' branch, which contains the latest stable release, and maybe some bug fixes.
+The step `git checkout next` is optional, and sets the source tree pointing to the `next` branch, which is the most recent development snapshot.
+If this step is ommitted it takes the `master` branch by dafault, which contains the latest stable release, and maybe some bug fixes.

 If everything went fine, now you can jump into how to get your [first position fix]({{ site.url }}{{ site.baseurl }}//first-position-fix/).